Jason-Abbott/albertsons/README.md

 Ironically, when last I checked (2017), Albertsons had reverted more than a decade and was using the old Safeway shopping site we trounced long ago.

-That is because only a couple years after the redesign highlighted here, a new CTO brought in his associates who wanted to rebuild the site using their preferred software stack, for no business reason we were ever made aware of.
+That is because only a couple years after the redesign highlighted here, a new CTO brought in his associates who wanted to rebuild the site using their preferred software stack (for no business reason we were made aware of).

-We worked with that stack a while before all leaving en masse.
-It seemed super slow and convoluted, and for what?
+Unfortunately, the new stack seemed slow and convoluted.
+And for what?
+We all ended up leaving.
 Millions of dollars and a few years later, that work was, unsurprisingly, defunct.
 But so was the successful site.

 When, after more years, Albertsons acquired Safeway, apparently their old commerce site was the best thing available.

-Sour grapes?
-Maybe.
-It was sad to throw away a great customer experience for the sake &hellip; hiring your friends?